 Inventory management is one of the top challenges small businesses face today.
 Because we live in the information age, consumers expect to find everything they need with little effort.
 This includes not only information, but also variety in product selection.
 To meet this demand, stores are required to stock and keep track of a large number of SKUs.
 If they don’t, they risk losing the immediate sale and potentially the customer altogether.

-According to a study done by Software Advice, [Tweet “83% of customers are likely to stop shopping at a store due to out-of-stock items.”]
+According to a study done by Software Advice,

 The risk of losing a customer over low inventory is something retailers take into consideration when making decisions regarding inventory.
 As they balance out the decision, they must also consider the cost of increasing SKU count, keeping inventory and tracking that inventory.
 For many, the risk of losing customers due to lack of inventory is too great.
 So up goes the SKU count.

-[Tweet “54% of warehouses plan to expand the number of inventory SKUs carried over the next five years.”]
 (Motorola).
 While most small businesses don’t stock their products in warehouses, the same principle applies.
 Small businesses are pressured to constantly increase their SKU count to keep up with shopper demand.
 When shoppers walk into a store, they expect to see the type of variety they can find online.
 With this type of inventory to manage, business owners must implement an inventory management system

 What’s shocking here is that 48% of small businesses use either a manual process to track inventory, or do not track their inventory at all (Wasp).
 This leads to multiple problems, two of which are as follows.
 Without an inventory management system in place, business owners either don’t know what they have in stock, (and neither will their customers), or they spend a great deal of time (and therefore, money) tracking inventory manually.
 Both problems will lead to thousands of dollars lost in sales and countless hours lost in unnecessary manual processes.
 To avoid losing money and time, a new process must be implemented.